 |---|---|---|

-| Starting out, under 10 people, need something now | HubSpot Free | Genuinely functional, no cost, easy upgrade path |
+| Solo or 2-person team, need something now | HubSpot Free | Genuinely functional at that size, no cost, easy upgrade path |

-| Sales-focused team, managing deals and pipeline | Pipedrive Essential or Advanced | Best pipeline UX, highest rep adoption |
+| Sales-focused team, managing deals and pipeline | Pipedrive Lite or Growth | Best pipeline UX, highest rep adoption |

 | Need CRM + email marketing + lead scoring in one platform | HubSpot Starter or Professional | All-in-one eliminates tool sprawl |